midhunkalarikkal/FullDomain/Notes/DSA1.md

 - Convert data into a fixed-size hash to allow fast lookup, insert, and delete.
 - Examples: Hash Maps, Hash Tables, Collision Handling, Anagram Grouping

-14. Geometry Algorithms
-- Used in problems involving 2D/3D space, shapes, and coordinates.
-- Examples: Convex Hull, Closest Pair of Points, Line Intersection, Area of Polygon

-15. Machine Learning Algorithms
-- Used for predictions, classifications, and clustering based on data patterns.
-- Examples: Linear Regression, Decision Trees, K-Means Clustering, Naive Bayes, Neural Networks

 ## `Some IMP algorithms good to know` ##
 =========================================
 `Kruskal’s Algorithm` -	A Greedy algorithm used to find the Minimum Spanning Tree (MST) of a graph.
 It picks the smallest weight edge and connects components without forming cycles.
-Useful for network design.

 `Prim’s Algorithm` - Greedy algorithm used to find the MST.
 It starts from any node and keeps adding the minimum edge connected to the tree.